Techzaa-Interview/Backend-Interview-QnA/README.md

 5. **What are the key differences between `spawn`, `exec`, and `fork` methods in Node.js's `child_process` module?**

+6. **How do you manage application configuration in a Node.js application?**

 ## PHP Questions

 1. **What are the key differences between `include`, `require`, `include_once`, and `require_once` in PHP?**